 Guideline for Concussion/Mild Traumatic Brain Injury & Persistent Symptoms 3rd Edition for Adults over 18 years of age

 The Guideline for Concussion/ mTBI and Persistent Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.
-The guideline was published in June 2018 and is now in it’s third edition.
-Three new features are:
+The third edition of the guideline was published in June 2018 and starting in the Fall of 2019 will evolve into a living guideline.
+Features include:

 - Patient and family version for each section of the guideline, containing the key information, and offering resources based on needs identified by persons with concussion.

 - An interactive and searchable platform allowing users to navigate the guideline more efficiently, making it easier for users to find the information they want.
-To access the guideline, visit: braininjuryguidelines
+Access the guideline.

 Citing the Guidelines

 Marshall S, Bayley M, McCullagh S, Berrigan L, Fischer L, Ouchterlony D, Rockwell C, Velikonja D, et al. Guideline for Concussion/Mild Traumatic Brain Injury and Persistent Symptoms: 3nd Edition (for Adults 18+ years of age).
 Ontario Neurotrauma Foundation, 2018.

 The Living Guideline for Diagnosing and Managing Pediatric Concussion was released in September 2019.
 This guideline was developed to enable healthcare practitioners to identify and treat youth and children (aged 5-18) experiencing persistent symptoms following a concussion/mTBI.
 The guideline was also developed with intent to educate parents and individuals working in community settings with children and youth who have sustained concussion/mTBI.
 The living guideline format allows for real-time updates based on new evidence.
 Access the guideline.